Planning a family trip to Lapland? One Irish blogger has some brilliant money-saving tips

 Cherry Stone's blog posts not only cover how to save money while travelling to Lapland but also general advice on what to pack, transport, what to do while you're there and accommodation options.

-If you're a travel addict like me, Cherry Stone and Cherry Sue's blog posts are a must-read in general and has made me add I don't know how many destinations to my bucket list including Salem which I wrote about last month.
+If you're a travel addict like me, Cherry Stone and Cherry Sue's blog posts are a must-read in general and has made me add I don't know how many destinations to my bucket list including Salem (which I visited earlier this year).

 This blog is seriously a life-saver, or at the very least a money saver, if you're a family looking to travel to Lapland and I would recommend giving it a read before you book your dream trip to the homeland of Santa.